Depots acknowledges receipt of a partner’s stocks via e-mail within 24 – 48 hours.

 - Authorized users are informed about any repair needs or repackaging of stock

-Handling within HRD premisesHandling as a standard service refers to handling of cargo within depot premises.
+Handling as a standard service refers to handling of cargo within depot premises.
 Incoming palletized cargo is offloaded at the time of delivery.
 Outbound cargo is prepared for loading upon receipt of a dispatch request.

 Inbound and outbound documentation is prepared.

 All stocks are registered in the UNHRD warehouse management system that is reflected in an online stock report, which is available in the restricted area of the UNHRD website.
 The online stock report provides a real time view of all stocks currently available and can be filtered according to item, organisation, and depot.

 The UNHRD website is regularly maintained and access information (username / password) is issued to RAs.

-Access to HRD premisesAccess to UNHRD premises is ensured on working days.
+Access to UNHRD premises is ensured on working days.

-Partners can procure emergency relief items, support equipment and assets (i.e. vehicles and a wide range of humanitarian support equipment) through UNHRD.
+Partners can procure emergency relief items, support equipment and assets (i.e. vehicles) through UNHRD.
 The Network has established long-term agreements with a variety of suppliers globally that helps ensure the availability of items and speedy procurement.
 For specific items where we don’t have long-term agreements, we undertake a tender process that evaluates the specifications, quality, price and delivery time of the item.

 UNHRD has long-term agreements (LTAs) in place for road and sea transport to most destinations, so there is no need for a dedicated tendering process.
-For destinations not covered by any existing LTA, an individual tendering process is initiated.
+For destinations not covered by any existing LTA, a bid process is initiated.
 Aside from cost, level of service and other non-price variables (delivery date, transit time, access to required equipment, etc.) are considered when determining the most appropriate carrier.
 Under the UNHRD TA umbrella, Partners can also request WFP air and land transport services as well as shipping services.